PulseWaves/Specification/specification.rst

     :header: "Item", "Units", "Format", "Size"
     :widths: 70, 10, 10, 10

-    "Distance from Anchor of Sampling 0", "sample units", "bits", "0, 8, or 16 bits" "Fractional Distance of Sampling 0", "sample unit fractions", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 0", "---", "bits", "0, 8, or 16 bits"
+    "Scaled Distance from Anchor of Sampling 0", "scaled sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 0", "---", "bits", "0, 8, or 16 bits"
     "Samples of Sampling 0", "---", "unsigned char[s0]", "s0 bytes"
-    "Distance from Anchor of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Fractional Distance of Sampling 1", "sample unit fractions", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Scaled Distance from Anchor of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 1", "---", "bits", "0, 8, or 16 bits"
     "Samples of Sampling 1", "---", "unsigned char[s1]", "s1 bytes"
-    "Distance from Anchor of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Fractional Distance of Sampling 2", "sample unit fractions", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 2", "---", "bits", "0, 8, or 16 bits"
+    "Scaled Distance from Anchor of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 2", "---", "bits", "0, 8, or 16 bits"
     "Samples of Sampling 2", "---", "unsigned char[s2]", "s2 bytes"
     "...", "...", "...", "..."

-Distance from Anchor of Sampling m:
+Scaled distance from Anchor of Sampling m:
   This field only exists if the number of "bits for distance from anchor" in the corresponding sampling description record is non-zero.
-It then specifies the distance from the anchor point to the first sample of sampling m in whole sampling units.
-There may be a remaining fractional distance if the distance between anchor point and first sample is not an integer multiple of the sampling unit.
+It then specifies the distance from the anchor point to the first sample of sampling m in (possibly scaled) sampling units.
+Depending on the value of the corresponding "Number of decimal digits" field this number may need to be scaled by 0.1 or 0.01 to obtain the actual distances.
+If the "Number of decimal digits" field iz zero the distances between the anchor point and the first sample can only be an integer multiple of the sampling unit.
 If the number of "bits for distance from anchor" in the corresponding sampling description record is zero then this distance is zero, meaning that the anchor point coincides with the first sample of the sampling.

-Fractional Distance of Sampling m:
-  This field only exists if the number of "bits for fractional distance" in the corresponding sampling description record is non-zero.
-It then specifies any remaining distance from the anchor point to the first sample of sampling m in fractions of one sampling unit (i.e. in fractions of 1/256th or 1/65536th of a sampling unit).
-If the number of "bits for fractional distance" in the corresponding sampling description is zero then the fractional distance is zero and the distance between anchor point and the first sample of the sampling is an integer multiple.

-  The two distances determine the x/y/z coordinate of the 3D location of the first sample of each sampling via the following calculation:
+The distance determine the x/y/z coordinate of the 3D location of the first sample of each sampling via the following calculation:

-  x_{sample} = x_{anchor} + (distance_from_anchor + fractional_distance) \* sample_units * dx
+  x_{sample} = x_{anchor} + distance_from_anchor \* sample_units * dx

-  y_{sample} = y_{anchor} + (distance_from_anchor + fractional_distance) \* sample_units * dy
+  y_{sample} = y_{anchor} + distance_from_anchor \* sample_units * dy

-  z_{sample} = z_{anchor} + (distance_from_anchor + fractional_distance) \* sample_units * dz
+  z_{sample} = z_{anchor} + distance_from_anchor \* sample_units * dz

   while the x/y/z coordinates of all following samples can be reached one by one by adding the dx/dy/dz vector scaled by the sample units again and again.